 Analgesics are often necessary.

-Give adults ≥ 60 a single dose of zoster vaccine whether they have had herpes zoster or not.
+Immunocompetent adults ≥ 50 years should be given recombinant zoster vaccine whether they have had herpes zoster or not.

 Drugs Mentioned In This Article

 |Sitavig, Zovirax, Zovirax Cream, Zovirax Ointment, Zovirax Powder, Zovirax Suspension|